 - Adding 150 field rangers to increase law enforcement officers in the Kruger National Park to 650.

-- Requesting the South African government to increase its military presence in the park.
+South African government to increase its military presence in the park.

 - Improving coordinated national efforts to increase intelligence gathering.

 - Strengthening the border fence between Massingir and Komatipoort.

 Sumbana emphasized the commitment of Mozambique to conservation, noting that the Mozambican government had prioritised law enforcement efforts that went beyond the narrow focus of rhino poaching.

 "Mozambique is currently pondering legislation that will elevate the offence of wildlife poaching to a criminal offence carrying heavier sentencing rather than the current offence of damage to property," Sumbana said, adding that Mozambique's natural resources were being plundered by organised criminals.

 Further to the proposed legislation, a new elite highly trained National Anti-Poaching Unit had been formed and the first recruits would be graduating shortly and deployed in priority

 Sumbana added that the Mozambican government hasd passed a decree creating a flexible state-owned agency similar to that of South African National Parks (SANParks).